YeobKim/FBDN/README.md

 ## Dataset
 We used the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) datasets for training the proposed network.
 Furthermore, the datasets for testing the proposed network are BSD68 datasets and Set12 datasets.
-There are other options you can choose.Please refer to dataset.py.
+There are other options you can choose.
+Please refer to dataset.py.

 ## Experimental Results
 ![psnr_result](https://user-images.githubusercontent.com/59470033/104938297-38830380-59f2-11eb-8596-d50717bfb0f9.png)